 Even the construction of the house has been up for dispute with strange tales.
 Like a British priest who supposedly built on the property disappeared before being able to build the church.
 When a search party was sent, they supposedly found a secret tunnel leading all the way northeast of the premise to the Dashanzi neighborhood.

 A message to the entrance is put up, telling the visitors that there are no ghosts residing there.
-Perhaps to ward off the hoards of people trying to get a glimpse of the ghost?
-Especially after the horror movie, The House that Never Dies, inspired by the house and its story, the interest of it came back.
+Perhaps to ward off the hoards of people trying to get a glimpse of the ghost in Chaonei No. 81?
+Especially after the horror movie, The House that Never Dies, inspired by the the haunted legends of Chaonei No. 81 and its story, the interest of it came back.
 And after its release in 2014, up to five hundred people crowded outside the house, causing the catholic church to close the gates, only letting a few in at the time.

-In 2016 however, the house was renovated and rented out.
+In 2016 however, Chaonei No. 81. interior and outside was renovated and rented out.
 Perhaps that is what it took to get rid of the spirit and the lore seeping from the old bricks.
 But there are also those claiming they have an uneasy feeling of dread when walking by the house.
 And even in the hot summer, with the sun scorching right at the door, the doorway of the mansion somehow always feels cooler than in the shade.

 More like this